 When I ask a fellow Pinoy (an informal term for Filipino) to meet somewhere, at a specific time, a common follow-up question that I get is for qualification whether I meant Filipino or American time.
 Filipino time meant I’m coming 15 to 30 minutes late.

 You see, Filipinos are notoriously known for being late.
 One theory that I read is that this is embedded in the culture as it’s generally considered ‘unethical’ to arrive at a party early as you don’t want to be perceived as greedy– that you want to get all the food for yourself.

 On the other hand, “American time” meant arriving at a precise time.
 This probably started when the United States and Canadian railroads instituted a standard time in time zones.
 Before then, the time of day was a local matter and may vary from city to city.
 It became very important to arrive at the station at the exact same time in order to not miss your train ride.

 In fact, one of the most fascinating things that I’ve read over the web about American time is that it’s not worth Bill Gates’ time, the richest man in the world, to pick up a dropped $100 bill from the ground because he’s making much more than that per second that he is alive.

 I also learned that not investing early will cost you.
 Given two people of the same age who both plan to retire at age 60.
 The person who started investing at a late age of 35 will have to contribute twice as much on a monthly basis until retirement in order to accumulate the same amount of savings as the person who started at age 25.

-From time to time, I still arrive in meetings a bit late.
+From time to time, I still arrive at meetings a bit late.
 But I learned not to procrastinate.
-Whether it’s paying the bills, filing my taxes, or rebalancing my portfolio, I make sure that I complete them consistently ahead of time.
+Whether it’s paying the bills or filing my taxes, I make sure that I complete them consistently ahead of time.